-E-mail: bsteenkamp@sun.ac.za
+E-mail: bsteenkamp@sun.ac.za Website: www0.sun.ac.za/cst

-All modules are presented at the Sustainability Institute at Lynedoch, unless specified otherwise by the programme coordinator from time to time.
+All modules are presented at the Sustainability Institute at Lynedoch, unless specified otherwise by the programme administrator from time to time.
 The programme is composed of coursework consisting of one compulsory and seven elective modules.
-It is presented in a modular format, consisting of one six-day contact session per module spread over the year (the course outline of a given module may specify a longer duration for the contact session).
+It is presented in a full-contact format, consisting of one six-day contact session per module spread over the year (the course outline of a given module may specify a longer duration for the contact session).
+Contact sessions are supplemented with blended-learning activities.
 The rest of the study period comprises independent and structured self-study.